Eight Forest Lane

 This recipe uses 7 ingredients which is the sauce plus the noodles themselves.
 All should be already in your pantry or easy to pick up at any grocery store.

-• Soy sauce – the salty balance.
+• Soy sauce – the base of the sauce providing that salty balance.

 • Garlic – I find two cloves the perfect amount of extra flavour in this sauce, but you can adjust based on your tastes.

 • Sriracha – you can use any chilli sauce you like or chilli flakes or simply leave it out if you’re not a fan of spicy.
 I use just enough that these noodles aren’t too spicy, but rather just have that yummy warmness to them.
-Adjust depending on what you like.

 Step-By-Step Instructions

 There really isn’t much to this recipe.
 You’ll start by bringing a large pot of water to a boil and then cooking the noodles according to their package instructions.
+Usually this is a couple of minutes.

 Once the noodles are cooked, reserve some of the water and then drain.
 Add the noodles back into the pot with a splash of the water and then add in the sauce.
-Toss through over a very low heat, adding more water as needed until all the noodles are coated in the sauce and it’s silky smooth and creamy.
+Toss through over a very low heat, adding more cooking water if needed until all the noodles are coated in the sauce and it’s silky smooth and creamy.

 Recipe FAQs

-Is this recipe vegan or gluten free?
+Is this recipe vegan?

-More easy noodle recipes:
+More quick noodle recipes:

 15 Minute Garlic Prawn Noodles